mre/mre.github.io.v2/blog/2017-the-essence-of-information.md

 With this simple trick, we can avoid a deadlock, because we work on completely separate tasks.

 But there's still a catch.
-What if there are only 4 green socks and 4000 gray socks?
+What if there are only four green socks and 4000 gray socks?
 Worker one would get bored fairly quickly.
 He would sort the two pairs of socks in no time and then watch worker two sort the rest.
 That's not really team spirit, is it?